vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 ## Complete Implementation
 Searching algorithm implemented within the function `binarySearch()`, which is declared in `BinarySearch.h` header file and defined in `BinarySearch.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.
+Below you can find related code snippets.

 ```cpp
 int binarySearch(int arr[], int left, int right, int target) {